AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 #### Species

-Each Pokemon species has a few stats attached to them:
+Each monster species has a few stats attached to them:
 - Index
 - Catch rate
 - Base Experence yield